The following scholarships are avialable to currently enrolled EKU Aviation students. Scholarships may not all be open

 The Captain Tag Veal Memorial Aviation Scholarship is open to any declared aviation student with a GPA of at least 3.0 who holds a private pilot's license.
 Two scholarships are awarded each year.

-Applicants for the SAMA Scholarship must be a United States citizen, be at least a junior, have a minimum GPA of 3.0 in the major subject field of Aviation, have demonstrated a financial need and have a primary or dual concentration in Aerospace Management.Preference is given to academic members of AAAE Student Chapters.
+Applicants for the SAMA Scholarship must be a United States citizen, be at least a junior (60+ earned credit hours), have a minimum GPA of 3.0, and have a primary or dual concentration in Aerospace Management.Preference is given to academic members of AAAE Student Chapters.

 Future and Active Pilot Advisors' Flight Training Scholarship Directory lists a number of opportunities for airplane flight training scholarships.
 Scholarship focus, dollar amounts, applicant requirements and deadlines, along with contact information, are included in this comprehensive listing.